Giovanni Baptista Ferrari: Biography

 His Orationes, first printed in Lyons in 1625, and several times reprinted, including two London editions in the 1650s and 1660s, are especially remarkable for four very noteworthy orations on the subject of Hebrew language and Hebrew literary style.
 In the oration on Hebraicae linguae suavitas Ferrari asserts the stylistic capabilities of Hebrew, and defends it against charges that it was limited and coarse; in the chapters Hebraicae Musae sive de Disciplinarum omnium Hebraica origine and Hebraicae litteraturae securitas, sive De arguto dicendi genere usurpando he justifies the difficulties of learning the language, and puts forward the case for studying it.

 His knowledge of the ancient authors, Greek and Latin, was extensive as was his command of the Semitic languages.
 Indeed, Ferrari was a member of the Papal Commission charged with translating the Bible into Arabic.

-He was honoured in 1759, when botanist Philipp Miller published Ferraria, which is a genus of monocotyledonous flowering plants in the family Iridaceae and native to tropical and southern Africa.
+He was honoured in 1759, when botanist Philip Miller published Ferraria, which is a genus of monocotyledonous flowering plants in the family Iridaceae and native to tropical and southern Africa.